What is the Chicago Continuum of Care?

 The Chicago Continuum of Care (CoC) is a membership organization comprised of more than 100 organizations and individuals who work to prevent and end homelessness in Chicago.
 Mandated by the U.S Department of Housing and Urban Development (HUD), the CoC strategizes and plans a coordinated, comprehensive approach to providing housing and services for people experiencing homelessness.

-In 2018, the U.S. Department of Housing and Urban Development (HUD) awarded the CoC $70 million in federal funding, over $7 million more than previous year.
-This number includes $4.1 million specifically for domestic violence (DV) programs.
-The CoC had a total of 430 units added through bonus funds in FY 2018.
-Of the 430 units, 129 are dedicated to DV projects.
+In 2019, the U.S. Department of Housing and Urban Development (HUD) awarded the CoC more than $71 million in federal funding.
+This number includes $3.1 million dedicated to domestic violence (DV) programs.
+The CoC had hundreds of new units added in FY 2019.
+116 of these units are dedicated to DV projects.

 For the past 11 years, All Chicago has been elected by the Chicago CoC community to be the Collaborative Applicant.
 In this role, All Chicago provides ongoing support with an independent staff dedicated to the CoC’s collaborative planning and alignment efforts.
 The Governance and Structure of Chicago’s CoC is outlined in its Charter, which was revised in June 2019.